 About NIIR PROJECT CONSULTANCY SERVICES

-(NPCS) is a reliable name in the industrial world for offering
+reliable name in the industrial world for offering integrated

 Study, Identification of Profitable Industrial Project Opportunities,

-or Equipment required, General Guidance, Technical and Commercial Counseling for
+Guidance, Startup Help, Technical and Commercial Counseling for

-and profit making business.
-Besides being used by manufacturers, industrialists
+business.
+Besides being used by manufacturers, industrialists and

-and entrepreneurs, our publications are also used by Indian and overseas
+entrepreneurs, our publications are also used by professionals

-consultants and consultancy firms as one of the input in their research.
+and project consultancy firms as one of the input in their

 - Adhesives, Chemical, Drugs, Gums, Insecticides, Jute, Pe ...